Troubleshooting NFS Storage Issues

 nfs-check program

-A new nfs-check script is now available to test whether an NFS export is ready for use by oVirt :
+A nfs-check script is now available to test whether an NFS export is ready for use by oVirt :

 - nfs-check.py is a python script to validate nfs targets to use with oVirt project.
 Some operations include: mount the nfs target, create a file as vdsm:kvm and then remove it.